 His breadth was impressive as he ventured into housing, Hawaiian resort development, and the automobile industry.
 His engineers designed huge projects worldwide.
 Throughout his long life, Kaiser was always full of ideas, looking for a new project, and usually saw the future more clearly than others.
 His most lasting monument is Kaiser Permanente, the health plan he developed to help his valued workers.
 Today, Kaiser Permanente has revenues of almost $80 billion.
 This is Henry Kaiser’s story.

 Henry Kaiser was born May 9, 1882, in Sprout Brook in upstate New York, to Frank and Mary Kaiser, both of whom had migrated from Germany in the mid-nineteenth century.
 Frank Kaiser was a never-prosperous shoemaker and reportedly an alcoholic.
 The family’s limited income led Henry to drop out of school at thirteen to get a job and help his father, mother, and three older sisters.
-His mother insisted he keep learning, and the two read books to each other each evening.
 The country was still recovering from the financial crisis of 1893, so it took three weeks of searching to land a job as a clerk in a Utica Dry Goods store as a stockroom and delivery boy at $1.50 a week.
 His mother insisted he keep learning, however, and the two read books to each other each evening.